-A central theme of discourses about the experience of severe mental illness over the 12 month follow-up period was unpredictability in terms of the trajectory of an individual’s condition but also unreliability with regards to relationships with others.
-They described how people often left their network or became more peripheral in terms of the support they provided.
-Reasons for these difficulties in maintaining relationships included the rationing of formal health services, a deterioration in relationships or a self-rationing of contact with other network members because participants felt unable to continue contact in the same way because of feelings of guilt or due to acute mental health symptoms.
-The passive voices used in the quotes below highlight the lack of control participants felt over this unpredictability.
+unpredictability referring to the course of an individual’s condition but also to unreliability with regards to relationships with others featured in discourse about the experience of severe mental illness over the 12 month follow-up period.
+Reports of people leaving their network or became more peripheral in terms of support was attributed to difficulties in maintaining relationshipsover time, the external rationing of formal health service contact with mental health workers, a deterioration in relationships or a self-rationing of contact with other network members because participants felt unable to continue contact in the same way because of feelings of guilt or interference of acute mental health symptoms.
+The passive voices used in the quote below highlight the lack of control participants felt over this unpredictability.

 You feel safe and you’ve built up a relationship and then all of a sudden they’re coming along and telling you they’re getting you ready for discharge and you feel a bit nervy about it, you think, oh God, I’ve not got this person who is coming to motivate me now, because everybody is out the house, the children are at school, your husband is at work and there’s just you on your own.
 ID9, female, 1 dog

-Yeah, I mean one of the things, in terms of my immediate circle and my second circle is, it's, there's a massive guilt that you feel when you've been unwell, erm, because what happens to me is obviously I behave, they say that I'm a bit of a Jekyll and, and Mr Hyde, and the Jekyll side of me comes out when I'm having a, an episode because I've got bipolar.
-And, er, I say really unpleasant, er, nasty things to people and then when I, my, my mood starts to level out I sometimes start to remember how I've treated people, and so that, erm, impacts on my wellness where I start to feel incredibly guilty.
-ID11, female, 1 cat

-Consistency was a central feature in narratives about relationships with pets over the 12 month follow-up period.
-Comments made about pet ownership revealed that concerns about moral judgements, stigma, superficiality and unpredictability were lifted as part of the relationality participants had with animals which remained stable over the data collection period.
+Consistency, unconditional support and acceptance were central features of narratives about relationships with pets overtime.
+Comments made about pet ownership revealed that concerns about moral judgements, stigma, superficiality and unpredictability were lifted as part of the relationality participants had with animals which remained stable over the 12 month data collection period.

 We come back to unconditional love, support, non-judgementalism.
 I won’t say it’s relaxing, it…it’s reassuring, it’s supportive, and it gives you a boost.
 ID 3, female, 2 cats